junxit/us-congress-bills-116/bill.md

 ---
 legis-num: H.R.
 886
-congress: 116th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Sixteenth Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 886

-That the bill from the House of Representatives (H.R.
-886) entitled “An Act to direct the Attorney General to establish and carry out a Veteran Treatment Court Program.”, do pass with the following
+> To direct the Attorney General to establish and carry out a Veteran Treatment Court Program.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title